poetapp/frost-api/README.md

     * Content 'One of the request inputs is not valid.'

     * Code: 409
-    * Content: 'The specified account does not verified'
+    * Content: 'The specified account is not verified.'

     * Code: 500
     * Content 'The server encountered an internal error.
 Please retry the request.'

 **Example with curl**